hamzzaaamalik/memex/README.md

 **MIT License** - See [LICENSE](LICENSE) file for details.

-MindCache is open source and free to use in both personal and commercial projects.
+Memex is open source and free to use in both personal and commercial projects.

 ---